The size of the pie is fixed, but how it gets sliced is not.

 Payouts are split between authors and curators.

 Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
 The other 75% is awarded to the author.
-If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.
+If curators vote for a post within the first 15 minutes of it being created, a portion of their curation reward remains in the rewards pool for other authors/curators.

 Stakeholders are voting to decide on how the pie gets sliced.